 Known as one parent of the popular red horse chestnut, red buckeye itself is uncommon.
-The only ones noted on campus are small trees: one is a few yards northwest of the northwest corner of Littlefield Center (in the direction of Albers Wall); the other is crowded and shaded between the Guest Suites near the Elliot Program Center, Governor’s Corner.
+The only ones noted on campus are small trees: one is a few yards northwest of the northwest corner of Littlefield Center (in the direction of Albers Wall); the other is crowded and shaded between the Guest Suites near the Elliott Program Center, Governor’s Corner.

-Name derivation, genus | species: Aesculus: the Latin name for a kind of oak bearing edible acorns but applied by Linnaeus to this genus; pavia – after Petrus Pavius, Dutch botanist, d.
-1616, from California Plant NamesRelated material:
+Name derivation: Aesculus – the Latin name for a kind of oak bearing edible acorns but applied by Linnaeus to this genus; pavia – after Petrus Pavius, Dutch botanist, d.
+1616.
+From California Plant Names.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added the Elliott Program Center location ca. 2007.
 Family updated from Hippocastanaceae to Sapindaceae (Oct 2017, SP).
 All locations verified Apr 2020 (SP).